scenee/relax/README.md

 # Requirements

+- macOS 10.11+
+- Xcode8.0+

 Relax must only depend on pre-installed command line tools in macOS and Xcode.
 Because it aims to get rid of any stuff of a host envornment to make it easy to manage a build server.
-As a result, You can set it up on a macOS build machine quickly even if it's a virtual machine.
+As a result, You can set up iOS build environment on a new machine quickly so that it's easy to create and destory a macOS instance for each build plan.

-- macOS 10.11+
-- Xcode8.0+
+And you can maintain macOS build machines with a provisioning tool like Ansible.

 NOTE: Relax might be working on Xcode 7.3.1

 # Known Issues